-Tiny Sound is a collaboration between baritone saxophonist Giuseppe Doronzo (IT) and sound artist Morten Poulsen (DK) who performs on an electro-acoustic suitcase.
+Tiny Sound is a collaboration between Giuseppe Doronzo (IT) on baritone saxophone and Morten Poulsen (DK) who performs on an electro-acoustic suitcase.
 Brought together by a common interest in viewing music as an unfolding of textural sonic environments and with a dedicated artistic study of the sound potential of their respective instruments, they create unique concerts based on organized improvisation.

-Together, the musicians create a form of macro-music; just like a macro-lens on a camera, that zooms in to reveal textures which are impossible to see for the naked eye, the duo uses extended instrument techniques and piezo microphones to amplify, reveal and explore the texture of specific sounds.
+Together, the musicians explore a form of macro-music, utilising extended instrument techniques and piezo microphones to amplify, reveal and explore the texture of specific sounds.

 At the live performances, Giuseppe and Mortens’ instrumental explorations culminates in a creative process they describe as “organized improvisation”.
-This means that prior to the concert, the musicians have noted and categorized the individual sounds and their timbre, form, mental references (ie. what the sound reminds us of), mood, etc. These categories are then structured into sonic environments based on how individual sounds compliment each other.
-Eventually, these sonic environments are being organized into the final concert form, where the musicians move between each of these sonic environments.
+The musicians rely on their categorisation of their instruments’ sounds and their timbre, shape, mental associations, mood, etc. These categories are then structured into sonic habitats where individual sounds compliment each other.
+Finally, in live performance, the musicians then moves freely inside and between the sonic habitats.